benmvp/slides/2017/reactsf/react-exposed.md

 NOTES:
 - Instead you should be using a unique value in the data as the key
-- Something that's not order dependent and is tied to the data
+- Something that's not order dependent, but is tied to the data
 - Here we're reusing the `value` property as the `key` since it's unique

 /////